Toa Alta, Puerto Rico: Festivals and events

 Other festivals and events celebrated in Toa Alta include La Chopa Marathon, held in March, and Folk Music Festival, held in November.

 Government

-Like all municipalities in Puerto Rico, Toa Alta is administered by a mayor.
-The current mayor is Clemente Agosto, from the Popular Democratic Party (PPD).
-Agosto was elected at the 2012 general election.
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Toa Alta is Clemente Agosto, of the Popular Democratic Party (PPD).
+He was first elected at the 2012 general elections.

 The city belongs to the Puerto Rico Senatorial district II, which is represented by two senators.
 Migdalia Padilla and Carmelo Ríos Santiago have served as District Senators since 2005.

 Transportation

 There are 16 bridges in Toa Alta.
 In January, 2019 the mayor of Toa Alta fought for the reopening of highway #861, which, he stated, was closed without warning by Puerto Rico Public Works.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 Horizontally divided in three, the bottom and top red stripes are double the size of the center yellow stripe.
 In the upper left corner is a yellow, eight-point star.
 The original design was elaborated by professor Herman E. Perez and adopted by the City Council in 1983.